Eat Smart, Move More

 Reduce Breast Cancer Risk

-While there is no certain way to prevent breast cancer, it has been found that leading a healthy lifestyle can help reduce your risk and boost your odds if you do get breast cancer.
+While there is no certain way to prevent breast cancer, it has been found that leading a healthy lifestyle can help reduce your risk and boost your odds for full recovery if you do get breast cancer.
 October is National Breast Cancer Awareness Month, the perfect time to learn how to reduce your risk through eating right and engaging in physical activity.

-- Fruits: citrus, berries, cherries
+- Fruits: Citrus, berries and cherries

-Because weight is closely connected with breast cancer, engaging in regular physical activity can help reduce your risk and allow you to maintain a healthy weight.
-Try adding simple exercises to your work day like hand-delivering a message or going for a walk during lunch.
-For optimal health, aim for 30 minutes of physical activity most days of the week.
+Because weight is closely connected with breast cancer risk, engaging in regular physical activity is another way to help protect yourself by allowing you to maintain a healthy weight.
+Try adding simple exercises to your work day, such as hand-delivering a message instead of calling or emailing, or going for a walk during lunch.
+For optimal health, aim for at least 30 minutes of physical activity most days of the week.

 To learn more about eating healthier to reduce your risk of breast cancer and other diseases, consult a registered dietitian nutritionist.